Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/316-sdcard-reader.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into the system by using the proper login and password.
-1. Determine the localisation of the mounted SD card.
+1. Determine the localization of the mounted SD card.
 1. Open PowerShell as administrator.
 1. Run below commands and note results: